Sri Sathya Sai Aradhana Day

 We should perform some act of selfless service.

-We should make a fresh resolve to live what He taught.
+And we should renew our resolve to live what He taught.

-Because Swami would not want this day to be only a day of emotion.
-He would want it to become a day of transformation.
+For Swami would never want this day to remain merely emotional.
+He would want it to become transformative.

 He would want us to ask: